dylan-wu/vault/Day Planners/Day Planner-20220610.md

 - 10:00:54 Astro site template add blog author and publish date, fix latex and markdown issue inside of astro
 - 11:01:33 Start lunch
 - 12:08:46 Check in
-- 12:16:35 Start fixing websites for both SELF School and Obsidian Master
+- 12:16:35 Start fixing websites for both SELF School and Obsidian Mastery
 	- Site should have a default logo
 	- Data driven author image and date
 	- Put site header next to logo in navbar
+-
 ---

 ## Day Planner